NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ```
  In the 1950's the US built 300 MK-17 and MK-24 bombs, each of which could release
  approximately 20 Megatons of energy (23 terra watt hours, 0.91 kg) for a total cold war arsenal of 6,000 Megatons.
- In total these bombs would have released 616 lbs of matter as energy or 6,973 Tera watt hours.
+ In total these bombs would have released 616 lbs (279 kg) of matter as energy or 6,973 Tera watt hours.

- Every one of these bombs could have incinerated a large city and set fire
+ Every one of these bombs could have incinerated a large city while setting fire
  to half a state the size of Washington.
+Real wrath of God type of stuff.

- They were retired in the late 1950's.
+ They were all retired and dismantled in the late 1950's.
 ```
 You have: 20 Mton_e 300
 You want: lbs